Composable strategy building blocks

 it's a specific case that I don't want a local face, which has the matching FIB entry for an interest, to receive that interest from one local application, while it can receive that interest from another remote application

-Updated by Nicholas Gordon about 3 years ago
+Updated by Nicholas Gordon over 4 years ago

 This may only be tangentially related, and it may already be well-known by Junxiao and others, but I've recently read the Click router paper (https://github.com/kohler/click), and I think it is very closely related to this idea.
 This can at least serve as collected knowledge on this issue.

-Updated by Junxiao Shi about 3 years ago
+Updated by Junxiao Shi over 4 years ago

 Click modular router is exactly where this idea comes from.
 NFD's forwarding pipelines design is also inspired by Click.